gwenshap/kafka-streams-stockstats/README.md

 Kafka Streams Example - Some aggregates on fake stock data

 This example reads fake "trades" from topic 'stocks'.
 Each trade includes a type ('ASK' or 'BID'), the stock ticker identifier, the ask price and number of stocks they offer to buy.
 For simplicity we only include 'ASK' types and only 10 fake stocks.
-Every second we output statistics on the pervious 5 second window - number of trades, minimum price, avg price and total price.
+Every second we output statistics on the previous 5 second window - number of trades, minimum price, avg price and total price.

 In next iteration we'll also add the 3 stocks with lowest price every 10 seconds.